blank0826/AI-CheckersGame/README.md

 # AI-CheckersGame
 This is an AI-Human played Checkers Game where you can choose of which algorithm to use while playing whether be it random or mini-max.
-This has been designed so that if for 50 moves no piece is captured or no piece is made into king then it will end in a draw.

 First we will define the rules of a Checkers Game and then will describe the objective of Each Class.